-Our program will conduct virtual-only interviews with a select group of applicants, which will be scheduled with selected applicants after the application deadline, following faculty review of the applicant pool.
-The program is part of the APPCN Resident Matching Program administered by the National Matching Services, Inc. and will follow its published schedule of deadlines and notification dates (www.appcn.org).
-The start date is on or about July 1, 2023, although in special circumstances a later start date may be arranged as necessary.
+Our program will conduct exclusively virtual interviews with a select group of applicants, which will be scheduled following faculty review of the applicant pool.
+The program is part of the APPCN Resident Matching Program administered by the National Matching Services, Inc. and will follow its published schedule of deadlines and notification dates (www.appcn.org): February 12, 2025 is the final date for submissions of applicant and program Rank Order lists, and on February 19, 2025 results of the Match are released to applicants and program directors.
+The fellowship start date is on or about July 1, 2025, although in special circumstances a later start date may be arranged as necessary.